Jade0904/zavolab/README.md

 (5,6) The output of "bedtools intersect" (intersect.bed & intersect.log);

 (7) The result table containing the count of the reads of both events (result.csv).

+*Other files:*

+(1) myenv1.yml: the environment file.

+(2) sjFromSAM.awk: dependent awk script.
+Should be put under the same path as IRworkflow.py.